lfn3/personal-site/content/cv.md

 ### Principal Systems Engineer at [BlueCove](https://www.bluecove.com/)
 <div class="years">2022 - </div>

+- Built a flexible and performant OMS (Order Management System) to support multiple trading platforms, with zero downtime during the migration.
+- Rebuilt the systems team, doubling it's size.
+- Transitioned to writing all new systems in Rust, including teaching the team and new hires.

 ### Systems Engineer at [BlueCove](https://www.bluecove.com/)
 <div class="years">2019 - 2022</div>

-- Developed performant, usable services in Java, Kotlin, Haskell, Python, and Rust used to launch the firms first fund and scale it to several more.
+- Developed performant, user friendly services in Java, Kotlin, Haskell, Python, and Rust.
+- Launched the firms first fund and scaled to several more across different structures - ETFs, hedge funds, UCITS, and segregated mandates
 - Migrated services from VM based deployment to Kubernetes deployment with Helm
 - Contributed code used across the entire firm, from models and their data infrastructure to trading systems and portfolio management all the way through to back office data feeds and processes